Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Introduction

 \section{Introduction}

 As deep learning spreads through society, it becomes increasingly important to ensure the reliability of artificial neural networks, including aspects of fairness and safety.
-However, manually introspecting neural networks is infeasible due to their opaque nature, and empirical assessments of neural networks are challenged by neural networks being fragile with respect to various types of input perturbations~\cite{SzegedyZarembaSutskeverEtAl2014,HendrycksZhaoBasartEtAl2021,HendrycksDietterich2019,HosseiniXiaoPoovendran2017,CarliniWagner2018,EbrahimiRaoLowdEtAl2018,BibiAlfadlyGhanem2018}.
+However, manually introspecting neural networks is infeasible due to their non-transparent nature.
+Furthermore, empirical assessments of neural networks are challenged by neural networks being fragile with respect to various types of input perturbations~\cite{SzegedyZarembaSutskeverEtAl2014,HosseiniXiaoPoovendran2017,BibiAlfadlyGhanem2018,EbrahimiRaoLowdEtAl2018,HendrycksZhaoBasartEtAl2021}.
 In contrast, neural network verification analyses neural networks with mathematical rigour, facilitating the faithful auditing of neural networks.

-In this paper, we consider probabilistic verification of neural networks, which is concerned with proving statements about the output distribution of a neural network.
+In this paper, we consider probabilistic verification problems of neural networks, which are concerned with proving statements about the output distribution of a neural network given a distribution of the inputs.
+We refer to solving probabilistic verification problems as \emph{probabilistic verification}.
 An example of probabilistic verification is proving that a neural network~\(\NN\) making a binary decision affecting a person (for example, hire/do not hire, credit approved/denied) satisfies the demographic parity fairness notion~\cite{BarocasHardtNarayanan2023} under a probability distribution~\(\prob[\inp]\) of the network inputs~\(\inp\) representing the person

-where~\(\gamma \in [0, 1]\) with~\(\gamma = 0.8\) being a common choice~\cite{FeldmanFriedlerMoellerEtAl2015}.
+where \enquote{\(\inp\ \text{is disadvantaged}\)} could, for example, refer to a person not being male and~\(\gamma \in [0, 1]\) with~\(\gamma = 0.8\) being a common choice~\cite{FeldmanFriedlerMoellerEtAl2015}.
 A closely related problem to probabilistic verification is computing bounds on probabilities over a neural network.
 An example of this is quantifying the safety of a neural network by bounding